-Confidentiality orders, the common law, and civil procedure rules may limit the extent to which commercially sensitive or personal information may be disclosed.
 Canada and its provinces, to varying extents, have comprehensive privacy legislation196 governing the collection, use, and disclosure of personal information,197 in both the public and private sectors, that may affect the discovery process.
 Privacy issues can arise in a wide variety of contexts and can include the privacy rights of non-parties.

-While Canadian private sector privacy legislation typically requires consent of and notice to an individual before their personal information is disclosed, disclosure required by the rules of court or a court or tribunal order is typically exempt.
-Further, the prevailing view is that Canadian private sector privacy legislation does not apply to personal information collected for purposes of litigation.198
+While Canadian private sector privacy legislation typically requires consent of and notice to an individual before the individual's personal information is disclosed, disclosure required by the rules of court or a court or tribunal order is typically exempt.
+Further, the prevailing view is that Canadian private